hauptem/Certificate-Report-Bundle-Tool/USERGUIDE.md

 # Certificate Report/Bundle Tool - User Guide

-Open `Certificate Report Bundle Tool.html` in a browser, either directly from disk (`file://`) or over HTTPS; WebCrypto is unavailable over plain HTTP and the tool reports this at startup.
+Usage: Open `Certificate_Report_Bundle_Tool.html` in a modern browser

 The tool has three sections: Verify, Import, and Report.
 They work independently.

 ## Verify